rahulmbagal/Docker_Links_Commands/README.md

  or
 docker exec  -i -t  <container-id> redis-cli

- Where "-i" is the "STDIN" , -t is the "STDOUT" and STDERR" make sure show out the output in teh screen
+ Where "-i" is the "STDIN" , -t is the "STDOUT" and STDERR" make sure show out the output in the screen

 ==============================================
 # type multiple command  - start typin inside cmd in container